wp-plugins/x-forms-express/readme.txt

 Create professional forms **real fast**, **real easy** with very **little effort**!

-___

 = Plugin Features: =

-*Listed below is some of the favourates, there are way to many list them all!
+*Listed below is some of the favourates...there are way to many list them all!*

 * Simple Drag and Drop.
 * Up to 25 different form elements.